 Nine Fairmont State University Spanish students traveled to the Bronx, New York, for a Spanish immersion and service-learning experience on May 13 through19.

 On Friday, April 27, the Fairmont State University School of Business held its annual Awards Ceremony to honor students and their accomplishments.
 The event also included the Delta Mu Delta induction ceremony.

-On Sunday, April 22, the Fairmont State University School of Fine Arts held its annual Awards Ceremony to honor students and their accomplishments.
-Attending the event were students, their families, alumni and faculty and staff of the School of Fine Arts.
+On Thursday, May 10, the Fairmont State University School of Education, Health and Human Performance held its annual Awards Ceremony to honor students for their accomplishments.
+Attending the event were students, their families, alumni and faculty and staff of the School of Education and Health and Human Performance.

 The Fairmont State University Marching Band continues to grow, but band members need your help to look as good as they sound.
 First impressions matter, and the band wants to “Dress to Impress.”